 LaNae provides telepractice sessions to work with children in remote locations using high tech speech devices.
 She coaches parents in DIR/Floortime activities right in their homes.
 LaNae is well known for her use of creative, authentic materials within sessions fully engaging her clients and provides speech telepractice internationally.
 LaNae is licensed in New York and Maine.

-Morgan Graham, M.S., CCC-SLP: Morgan provides telepractice services to preschool and school-aged children.
+Morgan G. Block, M.S., CCC-SLP: Morgan provides telepractice services to preschool and school-aged children.
 She has a strong background in working with families and coaching parents to help their child build early literacy skills.

 Morgan also has a strong background with voice and swallowing disorders and provides follow-up telepractice treatment using telepractice.
 Morgan's telepractice experience includes work with adolescents with language learning difficulties as well as adults with voice and swallowing disorders.